staticdeploy/staticdeploy/website/docs/reference-cli.md

 - `--entrypoint`: urlMatcher of the entrypoint to deploy to
 - `--app`: name of the app the entrypoint links to

+### staticdeploy delete

+Deletes an app and its related bundles and entrypoints.
+It takes the following
+options:

+- `--config` (optional): specify the file from which to load options.
+Defaults to `staticdeploy.config.js` (if it exists)
+- `--apiUrl`: URL of the StaticDeploy Management API
+- `--apiToken`: authentication token for the API
+- `--app`: name of the app
+- `--tag`: tag of the bundle

 ## Using a config file

 As seen above, you can supply options to `staticdeploy` in a config file.
 A